dushansachinda/inter-prceosss-communication/README.md

 ### Metrics
 Metrics and alerts are built-in with ballerina.
 We will use Prometheus as the monitoring tool.
-Follow the below steps to set up Prometheus and view metrics for bookstore_service service.
+Follow the below steps to set up Prometheus and view metrics for trip-management service.

 - You can add the following configurations for metrics.
 Note that these configurations are optional if you already have the basic configuration in `ballerina.conf` as described under `Observability` section.